 Apprenticeships are widely recognised as one of the most successful ways to start a vocational career, with recent figures from the Office of National Statistics showing that 85% of students who complete an apprenticeship stay in employment, and over half are still with the same employer they started the course with.

 Apprenticeships combine practical on the job training with study.

 Apprenticeships can take 1 year, and up to 4 years for an advanced qualification.

 An apprenticeship has an equivalent education level and can be:

-Our specialist recruitment team will arrange a visit to inform your young people about the opportunities and benefits of studying for work-related qualifications at the College.
 Pupils can ask questions about courses, careers and the range of learning and financial support we offer.
 We can also focus talks on particular topics, which you are able to outline when requesting a visit.

 We also have the National Careers Service working with us on Thursdays.
 They can see adults not currently enrolled in college and will support them with applications to the college for September.